 The history of plasma fractionation began with the need to develop blood serum products to help soldiers suffering from shock and burns in the Second World War.
 Dr. Edwin Cohn, of Harvard University, was a key figure in the development of a process to separate proteins from human plasma.
-The “Cohn fractionation process,” still forms the basis of most modern plasma fractionation facilities, bears his name.
+Today, the “Cohn fractionation process,” remains the basis of many plasma fractionation facilities’ manufacturing process around the world.

 Originally, the aim of plasma fractionation was to separate albumin from plasma to treat injured soldiers.
 Albumin represents 55-60% of the total protein volume of plasma, and is easier to separate from plasma than any other proteins.
 Over time, a number of additional proteins were separated from plasma and used clinically.
 Each of these proteins can be used to treat one or several medical conditions, many of which are orphan diseases – meaning the number of patients affected is comparatively small.
 Many of the diseases treated with proteins derived from plasma are serious, life-threatening conditions.